GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/channel-controller/chat-channel-controller-properties.md

 #### Parameters

-  - completion: a completion block with an error if the request was failed.
+  - `completion`: a completion block with an error if the request was failed.

 ### `sendStartTypingEvent(completion:)`